Shians/Nextflow-docs/docs/Outputs.md

 ### eval

 Declare an eval output.
 Receives the standard output of the given command, executed in the task environment after the task script.
+If the command fails, the task also fails.

 - **Syntax:** `eval(command)`
 - **Output:** String (stdout of command).